 Most arrangements are not as blatant as that, but the simple fact is that at present the accounts of multinational corporations are not adequate to tell us all we need to know about the profits made and tax paid by those companies, let alone where either occurs.
 As Margaret Hodge said, ‘country-by-country reporting … seems like a really good idea’, and it is now more than that.
 In limited form, and for the extractive industries alone at present, it is now becoming a legal requirement in the USA with Europe to follow soon.
 The EU Parliament also endorsed full country-by-country reporting in, unfortunately, a non-binding resolution on mechanisms to tackle tax avoidance in April 2012.
 In other words, the momentum for this reform is growing, and with good reason.
 The world’s tax authorities need the data that country-by-country reporting can provide, but so too do all the users of the accounts, the regulators and perhaps most importantly company shareholders, if they are to fully understand what a company is actually doing and where.

 Publishing that information would most likely have a significant consequence.
 If shareholders (and others) understood what companies were really doing, it is likely those companies would change their behaviour.
 As is very apparent from the reaction of Starbucks and Amazon (but maybe not Google) to being accused of tax avoidance, this has significant economic and social consequences for many businesses.
 Some companies only undertake certain activities now because it is not clear that they are doing so.
-If it were – and country-by-country reporting makes sure it is, then they would stop.
+If it were clear – and country-by-country reporting can makes sure it is - then they would stop.

 The UK could introduce country-by-country reporting if it wished, although it would be difficult because doing so would take its accounting requirements outside the framework currently demanded by the European Union and the International Accounting Standards Board, the body that issues the EU-endorsed International Financial Reporting Standard.
 Progress has so far been slow to meet the EU’s demand for country-by-country reporting, but in January 2013 a new review of the relevance of International Financial Reporting Standards was announced by the EU, which is showing signs of increasing concern at their indifference to socially relevant issues.
 The opportunity for change now exists, and it is time for the UK to pressure the EU and International Accounting Standards Board into delivering country-by-country reporting.